pharo-ai/data-inspector/README.md

 # Description

 A Pharo inspector extension to operate and view DataFrame multiple information in a same inspector view.
 Currently it displays:
+- General informations about the dataframe
+- Histograms about all numerical columns of the dataframe
+- A scatter matrix of the DataFrame

-A configurable limit is set by default to quickly visualize a DataFrame.
+A configurable limit is set by default to quickly visualize a DataFrame when we are in the inspector.
 To change the limit, for example to 50000, you can evaluate:

 ```smalltalk
 AISpDataFrameInspector maxRows: 50000